 AEL&P has a committed line of credit in the amount of \$25.0 million that expires in June 2028.
-There were no borrowings or letters of credit outstanding under this agreement as of June 30, 2024 and December 31, 2023.
+There was \$4.3 million outstanding under this agreement as of September 30, 2024 with an average interest rate of 7.3 percent, and no balance outstanding as of December 31, 2023.
 The committed line of credit is secured by non-transferable first mortgage bonds of AEL&P issued to the agent bank that would only become due and payable in the event, and then only to the extent, that AEL&P defaults on its obligations under the committed line of credit.

 The committed line of credit agreement contains customary covenants and default provisions.
 The credit agreement has a covenant which does not permit the ratio of "consolidated total debt at AEL&P" to "consolidated total capitalization at AEL&P," including the impact of the Snettisham bonds to be greater than 67.5 percent at any time.
-As of June 30, 2024, AEL&P was in compliance with this covenant.
+As of September 30, 2024, AEL&P complied with this covenant.